saitejmandalapu/catalog/README.md

 - Login to aws.amazon.com and login to default user (ubuntu)

--Choose EC2 and Launch Instance with appropriate settings.
+- Choose EC2 and Launch Instance with appropriate settings.

--Check for instance IPv4 public IP - 54.212.58.181
+- Check for instance IPv4 public IP - 54.212.58.181

--we can download a .pem file and connect with following command
+- we can download a .pem file and connect with following command
 ```
 ssh -i shoeproject.pem ubuntu@54.212.58.181
 ```
--22 is Port by Default,Later we need to change it to 2200 as per the udacity-linux-server-configuration rubrics.
+- 22 is Port by Default,Later we need to change it to 2200 as per the udacity-linux-server-configuration rubrics.

 ##Secure the server

 ### Step 2: Update and upgrade installed packages

--sudo apt-get update
+- sudo apt-get update

--sudo apt-get upgrade
+- sudo apt-get upgrade

 ### Step 3: Change the SSH port from 22 to 2200

--Edit the /etc/ssh/sshd_config file: sudo vi /etc/ssh/sshd_config.
+- Edit the /etc/ssh/sshd_config file: sudo vi /etc/ssh/sshd_config.

--Change the port number on line 5 from 22 to 2200.
+- Change the port number on line 5 from 22 to 2200.

--Save and exit using esc and confirm with :wq.
+- Save and exit using esc and confirm with :wq.

--Restart SSH: sudo service ssh restart.
+- Restart SSH: sudo service ssh restart.

--Change inbound rules in Amazon EC2 --> Type : Custom TCP Rule as 2200
+- Change inbound rules in Amazon EC2 --> Type : Custom TCP Rule as 2200

--To check port 2200 wether working or not by ssh -i shoeproject.pem  -p 2200 ubuntu@54.212.58.181
+- To check port 2200 wether working or not by ssh -i shoeproject.pem  -p 2200 ubuntu@54.212.58.181

 ### Step 4: Configure the Uncomplicated Firewall (UFW)